Torsion in Persistent Homology and Neural Networks: Persistent Homology

 \subsection{Field Coefficients and Persistence Diagrams}

 For field coefficients, the torsion subgroup vanishes, and persistent homology is fully determined by the ranks of the free parts of the persistent homology groups (\textit{field Betti numbers}).
 As a result, its topological invariants admit a simple representation: namely, the persistence intervals \( [i, j) \) over which a feature exists within the filtration encode all relevant information.
 These intervals can be visualized either as points in a \textit{persistence diagram}—where the \( x \)-axis denotes the birth time of a feature and the \( y \)-axis its death time—or as horizontal bars in a so-called \textit{barcode diagram}.
-In the following, we denote by \( D_p(X; R) \) the persistence diagram of a topological space \( X \) in homological dimension \( p \), with coefficients in a ring \( R \).\\ In computational data analysis, persistent homology is highly popular because it is stable under noise and sufficiently small perturbations of the data.
+In the following, we denote by \( \mathrm{dgm}_p(X; R) \) the persistence diagram in homological dimension \( p \), with coefficients in the ring \( R \), of a topological space \( X \) obtained as the topological realization of a filtration of a finite metric space. \\ In computational data analysis, persistent homology is highly popular because it is stable under noise and sufficiently small perturbations of the data.
 In other words, the metric distance (\textit{bottleneck distance}) between the persistence diagrams of two topological spaces that have a small Hausdorff distance is also small \cite{skraba2023wassersteinstabilitypersistencediagrams}.
 On the other hand, a common criticism for persistent homology is that individual outliers can have significant effects — they can even be considered \enquote{deadly} \cite{chazal2014robusttopologicalinferencedistance} in the sense that they significantly change the field Betti numbers of the underlying topological space.